 - The person does not wake up or have normal behavior after a seizure.

-- Another seizure starts before the person has returned to awareness after a previous seizure.
+- Another seizure starts before the person has fully returned to a state of awareness, after a previous seizure.

 - The person had a seizure in water.

 - The person is pregnant, injured, or has diabetes.

 - The person does not have a medical ID bracelet (instructions explaining what to do).

 - There is anything different about this seizure compared to the person's usual seizures.

 Abou-Khalil BW, Gallagher MJ, Macdonald RL.
 Epilepsies.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 101.

 Epilepsy Foundation.
 Staying Safe.
 Epilepsy.com. www.epilepsy.com/get-help/staying-safe.
 Accessed July 22, 2016.

 Falcome T, Palombaro AM.
 Quality of life with epilepsy.
 In: Wyllie E, Gidal BE, Goodkin HP, Loddenkemper T, Sirven JI, eds.
 Wyllie's Treatment of Epilepsy: Principles and Practice.
 6th ed.
 Philadelphia, PA: Lippincott William Wilkins; 2015:chap 95.